plone/documentation/docs/classic-ui/mockup.md

 plonecli add mockup_pattern
 ```

-Next, enter your pattern name without the `pat-` prefix.
+Next, enter your pattern name without the `pat-` prefix
+In the following example, its name is `testpattern`.

 ```shell
 --> Pattern name (without “pat-” prefix) [my-pattern]: testpattern